 I look at it, yeah, they were certainly oversold.
-Like let's call it dead cat bounce.
+Like, let's call it dead cat bounce.
 They're just due for a bounce because it's just so oversold.
 That's true.
 But because they have sustained it.
-Even with this flat metals prices, so to speak, or this wiggly metals prices, we haven't got any real sustained rally, in either gold or silver.
+Even with these flat metals prices, so to speak, or these wiggly metals prices, we haven't got any real sustained rally, in either gold or silver.
 Yet the shares seem to be resistant to follow along.

 That's a clear indicator, that they're leading.
 And that, again, we're not too far away from seeing them come move in the metals.

-You're getting the mining project, the management team, the copy machines, the computers, everything else for free.
+You're getting the mining project, the management team, the copy machines, the computers, and everything else for free.
 Because the cash in the bank was greater than what the shared value was.
-Those are rare situations, but those are definitely over sold situations.
+Those are rare situations, but those are definitely oversold situations.

 Mike Gleason: Well great stuff, David, and before we let you go, tell people how they can get involved with your great service there at the Morgan Report.
 Also, talk about the upcoming Silver Summit this fall.

 David Morgan: Okay.
-The best way to get involved is just go to themorganreport.com, get on the website.
+The best way to get involved is just to go to themorganreport.com, and get on the website.
 Get on our free email list.
 It is absolutely free.